Janine Burke: 1990s

-Burke has judged literary awards, including the Hazel Rowley Literary Fellowship and The Age Book of the Year award.
-Between 1994-1997, she was a member of the programming committee of the Melbourne Writers Festival.
+Burke has judged literary awards, including the Hazel Rowley Literary Fellowship and The Age Book of the Year.
+Between 1994 and 1997, she was a member of the programming committee of the Melbourne Writers Festival.

 In 1995, Burke published Dear Sun: The Letters of Joy Hester and Sunday Reed, the correspondence between Hester and arts patron Sunday Reed.
 Tucker made his photographs available for Burke to illustrate the book.
-Sunday, Hester's closest friend, had adopted Hester's son, Sweeney.
+Sunday, Hester's closest friend, had, with her husband John, adopted Hester's son, Sweeney.
 In 1981, Sunday and John Reed's home and their art collection became the Heide Museum of Modern Art.
 When Burke was a lecturer at the Victorian College of the Arts, Sweeney, an artist and a former gallery director, was a mature age student in the printmaking department.
-Sweeney assisted Burke with her research on Hester.
-In 1979, Sweeney took his own life.
+Sweeney generously assisted Burke with her research on Hester.
+In 1979, Sweeney tragically took his life.

 2000s

-From 1996-2004, Burke was a trustee of Heide MoMA.
+From 1996 to 2004, Burke was a trustee of Heide MoMA.
 She was a member of the committee which oversaw the restoration of Heide I, the Reed's original home on the property, which opened to the public in 2001.

-Burke's biography of Tucker, written with Tucker's approval, ran into strife prior to its publication in 2002.
+Burke's biography of Tucker, written with Tucker's approval, encountered problems prior to its publication in 2002.
 Tucker died in 1999 without reading the manuscript.
 Australian Gothic, A Life of Albert Tucker was Burke's doctoral dissertation and the first biography of Tucker.
-Tucker's widow, Barbara, objected to the book and refused to allow copyright permission to reproduce his paintings.
+Barbara Tucker, Tucker's widow, objected to the book and refused to allow copyright permission to reproduce his paintings.
 The book was illustrated with Tucker's photographs which were not subject to copyright, as they were taken before the 1950s.
-In 1998, Burke had curated the first major exhibition of Tucker's photographs, titled The Eye of the Beholder: Albert Tucker's Photographs which toured nationally.
-Controversially, in Australian Gothic, Burke wrote it was unlikely that Sweeney was the son of Albert Tucker, but rather of well-known Melbourne drummer Billy Hyde (1918–1976).
-Burke based her comments on conversations with Tucker, Sweeney, Gray Smith (Hester's second husband) and Nadine Amadio, a close friend of Sunday Reed's.
-In late 2001, when the row about the book made news, Ken Fletcher, chairman of the Heide board, asked Burke to resign.
-It was believed that the Tucker Gift to Heide MoMA, administered by Tucker's widow, was in jeopardy.
-The gift was worth several million dollars and comprised works by Tucker, Hester, Boyd, Sidney Nolan and Danila Vassilieff.
-Burke refused to leave the board and the Tucker Gift went ahead.
+In 1998, Burke had curated an exhibition of Tucker's photographs, titled The Eye of the Beholder: Albert Tucker's Photographs which opened at Heide MoMA and then toured nationally.

+In late 2001, when the issues about the book became public, Burke was asked to resign from the Heide MoMA board.
+It was believed that the Tucker Gift to Heide MoMA was in jeopardy.
 The controversy is discussed by Katrina Strickland in Affairs of the Art: Love, Loss and Power in the Artworld (2013).

+In Australian Gothic, Burke wrote it was unlikely that Sweeney was the son of Albert Tucker, but rather of well-known Melbourne drummer Billy Hyde (1918–1976).
+Burke based her comments on conversations with Tucker, Sweeney, Gray Smith (Hester's second husband), Peregrine Smith (her second son) and Nadine Amadio, a close friend of Sunday Reed's.